What Building Work is Exempt? - No Building Consent Required

 - Work automatically exempted under Schedule 1 of the Building Act 2004.
 MBIE provides detailed guidance here

 - Work that QLDC can make a discretionary exemption, under Schedule 1, Exemption 2.
-More QLDC information is here.
+More QLDC information and the application form is here.

 Who is responsible?